Achronus/zentra/docs/api/tutorial/authentication.md

     We plan to add a `--no-auth` flag in a future version that will do all of this for you, but 9 times out of 10 you'll need authentication anyway! 😁

-The main thing you need to know here is how the routes works, rather than the underlying functionality.
+The main thing you need to know here is how the routes work, rather than the underlying functionality.
 Feel free to explore the code yourself!
-It's almost identical to this [FastAPI [:material-arrow-right-bottom:]](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) security tutorial just with a bit of Zentra flair.
+It's an extension of the [FastAPI [:material-arrow-right-bottom:]](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) security tutorial with refresh tokens and a bit of Zentra flair 😉.

 Okay, now let's check out our routes!